pranavxp/Drowsiness/README.md

-# This took way too fuking long to create
-# If you dont enjoy this shit jump off a cliff cuz im tired
-# By Pranav P
-# PEACE!!!
-# btw use a speech sythesizer like espeak from source forge to get alerts(text to speech)
+Hello this is a drowsiness detetion program which uses pytorch mainly.
+Use services like espeak for converting text to speech